danielwalke/DrugPrediction/README.md

 ### Why two combined scores?

 The two raw channels live on different scales.
 The protein graph has ~14 distinct relation types and is much denser than the gene graph (~3 relation types), so `std(protein_score) ≫ std(gene_score)` in practice.
-If you just averaged them (as the legacy code did), the protein channel would dominate: a drug that is average in proteins but excellent in genes would lose to a drug that is merely average in proteins, because "average in proteins" already has more absolute magnitude than "excellent in genes".
+If you just averaged them, the protein channel would dominate: a drug that is average in proteins but excellent in genes would lose to a drug that is merely average in proteins, because "average in proteins" already has more absolute magnitude than "excellent in genes".

 `zscore_combined` and `rrf_combined` are two principled ways to put the channels on equal footing.
 They almost always agree at the top of the ranking, but they weight the tail differently.